jepotter1/EnderIO/README.md

 ### For Mod Developers

-EnderIO is available via our maven.
+EnderIO is available via our Maven.
 Update your `build.gradle` to contain the following:

 ```groovy